1896–97 Aston Villa F.C. season: League

-Results

-Football League

-A total of 16 teams competed in the First Division in the 1896–97 season.
+A total of 16 teams competed in the 1896–97 Football League.
 Each team would play every other team twice, once at their stadium, and once at the opposition's.
 Two points were awarded to teams for each win, one point per draw, and none for defeats.

 The season got off to a slow start, with Villa recording only two wins in the first six games.
 An unbeaten run of 12 games took them to the top, where they finished with a lead of 11 points.
 The title was won when Derby County F.C. failed to win on 10 April; Villa had three games left to play, all of which were won.